WangLab-MSSM/DreamAI/Code/README.md

 ### Description

 The function DreamAI_bagging imputes a dataset with missing values or NA's by bag imputaion with help of parallel processing.
-Pseudo datasets are generated having true missing (as in the original dataset) and pseudo missing and every such pseudo dataset is imputed by 7 different methods: KNN, MissForest, ADMIN, Brinn, SpectroFM, RegImpute and Ensemble (descriptions are included in the documentation of the function DreamAI).
+Pseudo datasets are generated having true missing (as in the original dataset) and pseudo missing and every such pseudo dataset is imputed by 7 different methods: KNN, MissForest, ADMIN, Birnn, SpectroFM, RegImpute and Ensemble (descriptions are included in the documentation of the function DreamAI).

 ### Usage
 ```